 - Anything marijuana/THC-infused

 - Human medications/supplements (the exception might be fish oil, in small doses)

 When it comes to human food for cats, err on the side of caution.
 Even if the food you serve your kitty isn’t known to be harmful, she could still have a small bout of upset stomach, diarrhea, or vomiting.
-If that happens, she may be a little more sensitive to human food than the average cat.
+Pay attention to your cat's litter box habits—or get notifications with the WiFi-enabled Litter-Robot.
+If your cat does get sick, then she may be a little more sensitive to human food than the average kitty.
 Practice prudence in any case!